DaGeRe/peass-ci-jenkins-examples/README.md

 ## Important
 Each example has its own folder.
 Make sure to always run the appropriate scripts from the appropriate folder!

 To build the latest version of *Peass-CI*, execute *buildPeassAndPeassCI.sh* in common/scripts.
 This will install the necessary *Peass*-dependencies to build *Peass-CI* afterwards.
-For installing the develop-branches, execute *buildPeassAndPeassCI-develop.sh*.
+For installing the develop-branches, execute *buildPeassAndPeassCI.sh develop*.
 Always call these scripts from inside an example-folder!
 For example, inside the *buildOnController*-folder execute *../common/scripts/buildPeassAndPeassCI.sh*.

 Before executing another example, don't forget to cleanup the Jenkins workspace!
 Therefore a script is provided for each example.
 This will also delete the *peass* and *peass-ci*-folders created inside *common*-folder by *buildPeassAndPeassCI(-develop).sh*.
 Run the cleanup-scripts with sudo, since the controller-containers are started as user root!